 Attractions, museums and things to doAll attractions

-Sydney, the harbour city where beaches and urban chic live side by side
+The harbor city where beaches and urban chic live side-by-side

-On the east coast of Australia, Sydney is the nation’s most populated city.
-At its heart is a stunning harbour, which winds throughout, eventually breaking free into the Tasman Sea at the natural gateway between North Head and South Head.
-Today’s Emerald City is defined by the waves of immigration that have transformed the one-time British colony into a thrilling mulitcultural melting pot.
+On the east coast of Australia, Sydney is (just barely) the nation’s most populated city.
+At its heart is a stunning harbor which winds throughout the edge, eventually breaking free into the Tasman Sea at the natural gateway between North Head and South Head.
+Today’s Emerald City is defined by the waves of immigration that have transformed the once British colony into a thrilling multicultural melting pot.

 A museum and the NSW Governors reception hall